Neotropical otter

-This otter is found in many different riverine habitats, including deciduous and evergreen forests, savannas, llanos and pantanal.
-It prefers to live in clear fast-flowing rivers and streams.
-It is a relatively solitary animal and feeds mostly on fish and crustaceans.
+The neotropical otter is found in many different riverine habitats and riparian zones, including those in tropical and temperate deciduous to evergreen forests, savannas, llanos (of Colombia and Venezuela) and the pantanal (in Bolivia, Brazil and Paraguay).
+It prefers to live in clear, fast-flowing rivers and streams, preferably away from competition with the more boisterous giant otter (Pteronura brasiliensis).
+Unlike other otters (including the aforementioned giant species), which live in large and cohesive socio-familial units, the neotropical otter is a relatively solitary animal, feeding mostly on fish and crustaceans.

 Taxonomy

 The taxonomy of the genus Lontra has been debated, but the use of Lontra rather than Lutra for New World otters is generally supported.
 The Neotropical otter has a very wide range, covering a large portion of South America, so it is not surprising there are geographical structures separating some populations.
 One such geographical isolation is the Cordillera Mountains.
 Additionally, the river in the Magdellena river valley flows north, away from the mountains, decreasing the likelihood that otters in the northern tip of South America will mix with otters elsewhere in the continent.

 Neotropical otters have an unusual phylogenic relationship to other otter species.
 They are most similar to marine otter (Lontra felina) and southern river otter (Lontra provocax), which is not surprising considering these two species are found in South America.
 However, Neotropical otters are relatively distantly related to giant otter (Pteronura brasiliensis), which is surprising considering they have nearly identical ecological niches and home ranges.